Alex-Velez/void-tutorial/README.md

 This section...
 - is highly opinionated.
 - is meant to be followed in exact order to ensure smoothest configuration.
-- assumes you have already booted and logged into the base Void Linux System.
+- assumes you have already booted and logged into a fresh install of base Void Linux.
 - will most likely require elevated privileges for most commands.

 ## Configure WiFi Internet